PassionateDataScientist/Laptop_price_capstone2/README.md

 Problem: **RAM** and **Weight** contain unit (string) with numbers For Example, RAM datatype is object because values are 8GB/4GB, and Weight is in **kg** unit.

-**Solution:** Replaced the unit with empty string, and then convert object datatype to int/float.
+**Solution:** we need little changes in **RAM** and **Weight** column to convert them to numeric by removing the unit written after value.
+So we will perform data cleaning here to get the correct types of columns.

 ➠ **Feature Name: Weight** and **Price**